You Know What to Do, So Why Can’t You Implement Tasks?

 - Feeling guilty for being exhausted when “you have so much time”

-- Missing the revenue growth that should come from your focused attention
+- Missing the revenue growth that should come from focused attention

 Decision Foundations, Not More Productivity Hacks